-If you’d like to learn more about what tax deductions you can claim for your business, reading Chapter 6 of IRS Publication 535, Business Expenses, is a good start because that’s where you can learn about which premiums are and aren’t deductible.
+If you’d like to learn more about what tax deductions you can claim for your business, reading Chapter 6 of IRS Publication 535, is a good start because that’s where you can learn about which premiums are and aren’t deductible.
 Additionally, IRS Publication 15B offers information on specific employee benefits or “fringe benefits.”

 However, it’s important to stress that working with a tax professional when filing for business insurance tax deductions is highly recommended.
 The tax deductions that are permitted by the IRS change very frequently and no one knows all of the conditions that need to be met better than licensed accountants who offer these services professionally.
 Another reason it’s better to let a professional help you is that deductions that are miscalculated very commonly lead to audits, which is why making sure they are correct the first time is something that should be taken very seriously by your business.

-If you’d like to talk to an insurance expert about the specific business insurance needs, then you’re in the right place.
+If you’d like to talk to an insurance expert about specific business insurance needs, then you’re in the right place.
 Embroker can help your business put together an insurance program that provides you with the right coverage for the best price.
 Feel free to reach out to one of our brokers at any time.